 Residence Requirement.
 The minimum residence requirement for Ed.D. programs is met by registering for courses or thesis research through The University of Maine for four semesters beyond the baccalaureate degree.
 Students entering doctoral programs with a master’s degree must register for at least two semesters of course work or research.
 Individual institutional units may increase this requirement.

 Tuition Requirement.
 Doctoral students will be charged tuition based on the number of credit hours for which they register.
 A full-time student must register for a minimum of 6 credit hours per semester in order to satisfy the requirements for the doctoral degree.
 The total number of credits required is determined by the academic department and the student’s advisory committee.
-In general, no more than 50% of post-baccalaureate credits will be accepted in transfer credit towards the degree.
+In general, no more than 45 semester hours of transfer credit from post-baccalaureate work will be accepted.

 Comprehensive Examination.
 The comprehensive examination will be in the area of specialization and will be administered by the student’s advisory committee.
 The nature of the examination, and determinations regarding the level of performance, as well as all other aspects of the examination shall be made by the Graduate Faculty of the area of specialization.
 The final decision as to the student’s performance in the examination shall rest with the advisory committee.

 Dissertation.
 The doctoral dissertation must demonstrate the candidate’s mastery of the area of research.
 It must give evidence of an exhaustive study of a specialized field and must be an authoritative statement of knowledge on the subject or produce a new interpretation by rearrangement or reanalysis of existing data.
 The work must be a definite contribution to knowledge of sufficient importance to warrant its publication.
-(Need to include section with link to library for uploading ETDs) Microfilming of the dissertation (at the student’s expense) is required.
-All EdD students must complete an appropriately approved Responsible Conduct of Research course (umaine.edu/graduate/responsible-conduct-research) before or at the same time as the registration for the third _699 credit.
+Microfilming of the dissertation (at the student’s expense) is required.

 The candidate must prepare a minimum of four copies of the dissertation.
 The original is property of the Graduate School to be bound and placed on deposit in the University Library.
 The second copy shall be bound (at the student’s expense) and shall be the property of the College.
 The third copy shall be bound (at the student’s expense) and shall be the property of the advisor.
 The fourth copy shall be the property of the student.
 Doctoral students must register for a minimum of 6 credits of thesis (_699).